ibm-cloud-docs/BlockStorage/faqs.md

 {: #encryptupgrade}
 {: support}

 {{site.data.keyword.blockstorageshort}} that is provisioned before the data center upgrade can't be encrypted.
 New {{site.data.keyword.blockstorageshort}} that is provisioned in upgraded data centers is automatically encrypted.
-There's no encrypt setting to choose from, it’s automatic.
 Data on nonencrypted storage in an upgraded data center can be encrypted by creating a LUN, then copying the data to the new encrypted LUN with host-based migration.
 For more information, see [Upgrading existing {{site.data.keyword.blockstorageshort}} to enhanced {{site.data.keyword.blockstorageshort}}](/docs/BlockStorage?topic=BlockStorage-migratestorage#migratestorage).

 ## Does {{site.data.keyword.blockstorageshort}} support SCSI-3 Persistent Reserve to implement I/O fencing for Db2 pureScale?
 {: faq}